twidi/django-adv-cache-tag/README.md

 class MyCacheTag(CacheTag):
     def get_base_cache_key(self):
         cache_key = super(MyCacheTag, self).get_base_cache_key()
-        return cache.key[9:]
+        return cache_key[len('template:'):]  # or [9:]
 ```

 ### Add an argument to the templatetag

-By default, the templatetags provided by `CacheTag` take the same arguments as the default django cache templatetag.
+By default, the templatetag provided by `CacheTag` takes the same arguments as the default django cache templatetag.

-If you want to add one, it's easy as the class provide a `get_template_node_arguments` method, which will work as for normal django templatetags, taking a list of tokens, and returning ones that will be passed to the real templatetag, a `Node` class inside the `CacheTag`.
+If you want to add an argument, it's easy as the class provides a `get_template_node_arguments` method, which will work as for normal django templatetags, taking a list of tokens, and returning ones that will be passed to the real templatetag, a `Node` class inside the `CacheTag`.

 Say you want to add a `foo` argument between the expire time and the fragment name: